Mandatory e-invoicing

 France

-In France, B2G e-invoicing is already applicable in France through the Chorus Pro portal.
-UBL, FactureX and CENBII can be used as exchange format.
-Chorus Pro provides the necessary gateway to interface the French System with Peppol.
 B2B e-invoicing was made mandatory in the article 26 of the finance law revision of 2022.
 However, the initial timing of the obligations was too ambitious and the obligations have been delayed on 28/07/2023.
 The current calendar for the application of these obligations is:

-Send electronic invoices (large companies)01/09/2026
+Send electronic invoices (large companies) | 01/09/2026 |

-Send electronic invoices (SMEs)01/09/2027
+Send electronic invoices (SMEs) | 01/09/2027 |

 Of course, the companies can choose to start receiving and sending electronic invoices sooner if they want.
+They can also be directly connected through Peppol for maximum interoperability.

 EU Countries

 In an EU Commission update, the EC pushes to set up a standard for reporting and mandate obligatory eInvoicing to improve VAT collection and transparency in the EU.
 They call this the Digital Reporting Requirements which is a type of federated Continuous Tax Control (CTC) for the EU Digital Single Market.
+This initiative is called ViDA (VAT in the Digital Age).

 This involves all the EU countries (not only the ones that use PEPPOL today) and leads to a higher requirement for interoperability.
 For example, France must also comply with this through more interoperability with Peppol as described in this update of the French DCTCE.
+All countries of the EU must support interoperable cross-border e-reporting by 2030 (except Italy that has until 2035 to comply because they already had a running clearing system before ViDA was decided upon).
+This will lead to a much wider adoption of Peppol as the perfect solution to support this interoperability and the Decentralized Continutous Tax Control (D-CTC) enabling e-reporting for the whole European Union.